Giving your time and talent to a worthy cause can benefit you as well as others.

 The quickest way to identify clubs in your community is to visit kiwanis.org/findaclub.
 This club locator will provide a list of clubs in the area and the place and time of their meetings.
 Some clubs include information about their signature projects.
 There’s even a box to click if you’d like someone to contact you with more information about a club.

-Once you’ve identified a possible club, we recommend you visit a meeting and a service project.
-Your attendance will help you get to know members, and you’ll witness the club’s impact on the community.
-Ask these questions:
+Once you’ve identified a possible club, visit a meeting and a service project.
+Your attendance will help you get to know the members, and you’ll witness the club’s impact on the community.
+Once you’re there, ask these questions:

 - What is the club’s signature project?
 (What are they known for in the community?)